cfsghost/lantern/README.md

 * UI is pretty cool and fantasic
 * Widely use ES6 and ES7+ (Generator, classes and decorator)
 * Isomorphic Architecture
+* Provided a lot useful extensions to speed up the development.
 * Support permission management
 * Support user database system
 * Support Hot loading without webpack-dev-server